Why Unemployment Is Bad for Your Health

 Shortly after finding her new home, Rood took a job in the circulation department of the local newspaper.
 She works the night shift, giving her plenty of time to enjoy and explore her new homestead during the day.
 "Now I feel like I've been given a gift," she says.

-Speaking of gifts, Rood's dachshunds will soon have company.
+Speaking of gifts, Rood's dachshunds have company.
 The ranch gave Rood a going-away present.
 Not a gold watch.
 Not a severance bonus.
-Better: a 2,000-pound bull who'll be happy to see her.
+Better: a 2,000-pound bull who was happy to see her.